RAFTA-AIRBORNE/AEMpyX_public/README.md

 (5) In order to reproduce identical behavior of matplotlib, you should copy the included  _matplotlibrc_ file to the appropriate directory.
 Under Linux (Ubuntu), this should be : _$HOME/.config/matplotlib/matplotlibrc_.
 Pertinent changes should be made there, or have to be made within the scripts/modules using the _mpl.rcParams[name]=value_ mechanism.

 (6) For running aempy scripts, we have defined two environmental variable, _AEMPYX_ROOT_ and _AEMPYX_DATA_.
 These point to the place where AEMpyX is installed, and where you keep your AEM data, respectively.
-Keeping to this scheme makes life much easier if more than one person work on the tools.
 In particular, it allows to keep the scripts adapted for a certain data set in the corresponding directory, without interfering with the AEMpyX repository.
+Keeping to this scheme makes life much easier if working on more than one data set.

 In linux you can set them in your _.bashrc_ file.
 Example: